Konstantin Kalinin

 The key here is context compression.
 Instead of a support person spending 20 minutes spelunking through a messy build trail, they get a 60-second read that’s already structured for action.

-Why This Matters (even if you never “auto-send” anything)
+Why this matters (even if you never “auto-send” anything)

-- Engineering gets cleaner, faster bug reports instead of “it’s broken pls help.”
+• Engineering gets cleaner, faster bug reports instead of “it’s broken pls help.”

-- Support can respond like they were already watching (because… they were).
+• Support can respond like they were already watching (because… they were).

-- The team stops paying the “context rebuild tax” on every ticket.
+• The team stops paying the “context rebuild tax” on every ticket.

 No autopilot.
 Just a system that does the tedious parts relentlessly.

-This kind of workflow is one slice of our broader generative AI work — especially the parts where tool-use, logging, and guardrails matter more than flashy demos.
+This kind of workflow is one slice of our broader generative AI work, especially the parts where tool-use, logging, and guardrails matter more than flashy demos.

-Next up is the workflow that quietly keeps this whole thing from regressing: docs gap detection → weekly PRs — because if your support answers don’t turn into documentation, you’re just paying interest on the same debt forever.
+The next workflow keeps the whole thing from regressing: turning repeated support into weekly doc PRs.
+If your support answers never become documentation, you’re paying interest on the same debt forever.

 Here’s the dirty secret of customer support: